uma-lal/Example-DeepLearning-PytorchLightning/README.md

 ## Description

-This toy example shows the basic code structure for of a Deep Learning classification task.
+This is a toy example that shows the basic code structure for training a Deep Learning model for a classification task.

 Specifically, it shows how to train a basic 3D ResNet for a brain classification task using Pytorch Lightning.